karlcswanson/micboard/docs/multivenue.md

 ## Setup Background Fileshare
 Setup [Samba](fileshare.md) to map to the micboard `backgrounds` folder.
 Multiple venues can share or have separate background image repositories.

-Micboard defaults to a seperate backgrounds folder for each instance.
+Micboard defaults to a separate backgrounds folder for each instance.
 A shared directory can be set via `-b`.
 For micboard multivenue, this can be set in the systemd /etc/systemd/service/micboard-venue.service file.

 ```bash
 ExecStart=/usr/bin/python3 -u py/micboard.py -f ~/.local/share/micboard/venue-a -b ~/.local/share/micboard/backgrounds